On the stable hom relation and stable degenerations of Cohen-Macaulay modules: Stable hom relation on Cohen-Macaulay modules

 \begin{corollary} If $R$ is an isolated singularity, we have an 1-1 correspondence between the set of isomorphism classes of AR sequences in $\CMR$ and that of AR triangles in $\SCMR$. \end{corollary}

-\begin{proof} According to Proposition \ref{AR triangle}, we can define the mapping from the set of AR sequences to the set of AR triangles by taking its triangles.
+\begin{proof} According to Proposition \ref{AR triangle}, we can define the mapping from the set of AR sequences to the set of AR triangles.
 Note that AR triangles (resp.
-AR sequences) ending in $\ulX$ (resp. $X$) is unique up to isomorphism of triangles (resp. sequences) for a giving indecomposable $\ulX$ (resp. $X$) (see \cite{H, RV02}).
+AR sequences) ending in $\ulX$ (resp. $X$) are unique up to isomorphism of triangles (resp. sequences) for a given indecomposable $\ulX$ (resp. $X$) (see \cite{H, RV02}).
 Hence it follows from Proposition \ref{AR triangle} that the mapping is surjective.
-The injectivity of the mapping is clear. \end{proof}
+The injectivity of the mapping is clear. \end{proof} By virtue of the lemma below, we see that $\SHom _R (M, N)$ has finite dimension over $k$ for $M$, $N \in \CMR$ if $R$ is an isolated singularity.